 The feature debut of Corin Hardy.
 The Hallow is not quite the resounding announcement of 'I am here, I am now!' horror genius we got with Jennifer Kent's BABADOOK or Robert Egger's THE WITCH or David Robert Mitchell's IT FOLLOWS, but it's close enough, and the monsters are interesting fusions of trees, mold and people (like the 1951 THING coupled to the hyper-evolutionary mutation ability in the remake), and the idea of the changeling is very subtle and creepily represented, as Clare must decide if it's her infanticidal husband (mutating from woodland fairy venom infection) or the baby (which she dredged up from the bottom of the lake) who's still 'real.'

 Despite semi-strange interludes toward the end (which decency forbids me to explain) everything is fairly believable and all fast moving in the kind of tight kinetic 'all in a single long late afternoon-through-to-dawn' (tick-tock) momentum.
 You might come away only mildly plussed when all's said and done but it's quite a ride.
 I didn't get up to refill my drink or have a slash once during the whole 90-minute running-time.
-The lighting is moody and the acting terrific - I mean Novakovic and Mawle are committed, and at times should be, institutionally-speaking.
+The lighting is moody and the acting terrific - I mean Novakovic and Mawle are committed, and at times seem like--institutionally-speaking--they literally should be.
 They're more terrifying than the monsters crawling through their vents, and their veins, and vice versa.